Mithgol/node-fido2twi/README.md

 [![(a histogram of downloads)](https://nodei.co/npm-dl/fido2twi.png?height=3)](https://npmjs.org/package/fido2twi)

-This application (`fido2twi`) post Fidonet messages to Twitter.
-(Its name is derived from loosely abbreviated words “Fido to Twitter”.)
+This application (`fido2twi`) posts Fidonet messages to Twitter.
+(Its name is derived from loosely abbreviated words “Fido to Twitter”.
+It does not imply any endorsement, sponsorship, or association with Twitter.)

 This application is written in JavaScript and requires [Node.js](http://nodejs.org/) to run.
 Because it uses ECMAScript 2015 features, a relatively recent Node.js (version 4.2.2 or newer) is required.
 The application is tested on the most recent stable version of Node.js.